University of Massachusetts Transportation Services: Field trip services

+Accessible Van Service

+UMass Transit operates a fleet of paratransit vans which services members of the UMass Amherst community who have mobility impairments, whether they are permanent or temporary.
+The service has a range that extends 3 miles from the center of campus.

 Fixed routes

 The following routes are operated by UMass Transit Services on behalf of the PVTA.
-Most buses only display the destination.

-Note: By order of the Amherst Police Department and UMass Police Department, in an effort to curb student crowds and maintain order, the Fearing Street bus stops in Amherst are bypassed by all campus buses, along with the B43 route, after 10 p.m. on Thursday, Friday, and Saturday nights during full service periods.
-The North Village bus stop in North Amherst is bypassed after 11 p.m. on Thursday, Friday, and Saturday nights during full service periods.

-UMass and Five Colleges routes
+Amherst-area routes (including UMass and the Five Colleges)

 UMass Outreach routes

 These routes, operated by UMass Transit, are targeted not toward the UMass student body, but towards the year-round local population in the area.

 Fares

-UMass Transit buses are not equipped with fareboxes or fare registers.
+PVTA buses operated by UMass Transit are not equipped with fareboxes.

 Students attending any colleges in the Five Colleges Consortium have a fee included in their tuition bills (service fee for UMass Amherst students and student activity fees for the other colleges) for each semester that prepays their bus fares for the semester and funds the Five Colleges bus system, along with fares on the B43 local route between Amherst College and Smith College via UMass.
-UMass Transit buses are free.

 Holiday and school break service levels

-While the population of Amherst is nominally 37,819 as per the 2010 census, that figure includes the student population of the Five Colleges, many of whom are only part-time residents and who account for approximately 60 percent of that figure.
+While the population of Amherst is nominally 39,263 as per the 2020 census, that figure includes the student population of the Five Colleges, many of whom are only part-time residents and who account for approximately 60 percent of that figure.
 As such, when classes are not in session, service is greatly reduced and often suspended on many routes, and other routes will have service ending early.

-All UMass Transit service is suspended on New Year's Day, Memorial Day, Independence Day, Thanksgiving Day, and Christmas Day.
-On other days when classes are not in session, UMass Transit routes operate on a reduced service schedule.
+All PVTA fixed-routes operated by UMass Transit are suspended on New Year's Day, Memorial Day, Independence Day, Thanksgiving Day, and Christmas Day.
+On other days when classes are not in session, these routes operate on a reduced service schedule.